 The main role of the Children’s Commissioner for Wales is to protect the welfare and rights of children, as laid out under the United Nations Convention on the Rights of the Child (UNCRC).

-The Children’s Commissioner for Wales strongly supports the proposals for the teaching of Relationships and Sexuality Education in the Curriculum and Assessment (Wales) Bill.
+The Children’s Commissioner for Wales strongly supports the inclusion of compulsory Relationships and Sexuality Education in the Curriculum and Assessment (Wales) Act 2021.

-New law is needed in Wales to support Relationships and Sexuality Education (RSE).
-This will help ensure a much-needed process in Wales to make sure all children and young people receive high quality opportunities to develop their understanding of relationships and sexuality.
-This will help give children and young people the understanding they need to make safe, informed choices.
+This law is one element that will help ensure a much-needed process in Wales to make sure all children and young people receive high quality opportunities to develop their understanding of relationships and sexuality.
+This will help empower children and young people with the understanding and skills they need to make safe, informed choices.

-The new law will help make sure children and young people experience their rights under the UNCRC, including:
+Effective and high quality Relationships and Sexuality Education [RSE] will help ensure children and young people experience their rights under the UNCRC, including:

 - the right to non-discrimination (Article 2)